pmeter/Bluebox/readme.md

 # Bluebox #
 Bluebox is an alternative app to control the Bluesound Node music player.
 It's name comes from Bluesound and Jukebox.
 It runs on Windows and a Raspberry Pi running Raspbian (Linux).
-The Bluebox app doesn't make use of ID3 tags like artist and album.
+Selecting music in Bluebox doesn't make use of ID3 tags like artist and album.
 It's purely folder based.
+But once selected, Bluebox displays the ID3 information it gets from the Bluesound player.

 The program consists of two main files.
 The file app_logic.py contains command-functions and status-lookup functions that can be reusable in other projects.
 The other file app.py is mainly the GUI.
 The configurarion is done in app_conf.py and radio.cvs.
 The files Status and Playlist are just examples to try the app without a Bluesound player, by setting static_mode on True in the configuration file.